 While Chloé Zhao’s win is encouraging, the underrepresentation behind the camera continues to be problematic.
 This type of discrimination is deep-seated and systemic, especially for women of the BIPOC and/or LGBTQ+ communities.
 Despite the challenges, women of all backgrounds continue to make great films.

 We believe that change begins by awareness.
 At NWFFest we come together each year to be entertained, inspired and enlightened by some of the most talented and creative women in the world.

 Please join the conversation.
-We hope to see you there.
+We hope to see you here.

 Executive Director & Founder

 A Las Vegas native, Nikki spent her early career in feature film development in Los Angeles, with stints at Twentieth Century Fox and Michael Douglas’s company at Paramount.
 She began producing and writing independently with the award-winning documentary, Urban Rescuers, and continues to follow her passion for nonfiction film with her business, Life-Portraits.
-Besides working on NWFFest year-round, Nikki teaches a variety of film and English classes at the College of Southern Nevada and Nevada State College, and is a free-lance writer for Story Terrace.
-She holds a B.S in film from Boston University and an M.F.A. in Creative Writing from Sierra Nevada College.
+Besides working on NWFFest year-round, Nikki teaches a variety of film and English classes at Nevada State College and CSN, and is a free-lance writer.
+She holds a BS in Film from Boston University and an MFA in Creative Writing from Sierra Nevada College (now UNR Tahoe).

 Board of Directors